Boogie-Software/Boogie-Software.github.io/_articles/headless-cms-for-blogs.md

 Downside of using this approach is that you need to have some preferrably automated deployment chain and usually the tools are programming related.
 Also you need to understand how the content generator you have chosen can be used and how you can add features if you need to do so.
 Also you cannot have rich data manipulation as that would require real backend.

 We are a house full of coders.
 Most of us are proficient with tools like Git, various templating engines and different markup or markdown syntaxes.
-For our main site we have been running headless CMS for years.
+For our [main site](https://boogiesoftware.com) we have been running headless CMS for years.
-What little backend-functionality we have needed, we have used serverless technologies like Lambdas.
+What minor backend-functionality we have needed, we have used serverless technologies like Lambdas.

 ## What is Jekyll